The Sing Song Girl

 The next thing I knew, Zhu presented my parents with money, and my parents turned to leave.
 I called out after my parents with tears running down my face.
 As bad as the past few years had been, and I had wanted to be out of that house, I now wanted more than anything to go home with them.
 Even if I had to clean their house everyday and cook for them the rest of my life, I wanted to be there.
 I wanted a life of familiarity and certainty.
 Now everything seemed uncertain.
 I did not know what this meeting and the exchange of money meant, but I knew it was not for anything good.

-My stepfather stepped out of the room first.
-As my mother was about to follow, I cried out, “Ma!!!
-Mama!” with tears streaming down my face.
 My mother paused at the threshold of the door then finally turned to me.
 She too was crying.
 That look of grief, regret, fondness, love and guilt was so pure and deep that it would forever be etched in my mind.
 She quickly removed the jade necklace around her neck.
 As she placed the necklace around me, I felt her teardrops fall onto my face.

 “Mama, please don’t leave me… I will be good.
 I promise!”

 I soon learned from the girls that we had all been sold into what was called a “yellow slave trade.”
-An older girl explained what that meant: That we would be resold to the mafia and enter into a life of prostitution.
+An older girl explained what that meant: That we would be resold to the mafia and enter a life of prostitution.
 I told them that was not going to be my fate.
 I explained to them about my friendship with Fang and that I was going to be rescued.
 Unfortunately, I found out shortly after that Fang was away in a calligraphy workshop and would not be back for a few weeks.
 Nobody was going to save me.

-“Lily!
+“May!
 Sing!”
 Madam Liang demanded again.

 Reluctantly, I cleared my throat and resumed singing, but not once taking my eyes of the men and women in the room.

-Everyone seemed deferential to Ming, because he was a powerful merchant in Chinatown.
-But it was Li Bai, a chain-smoking, twenty-something year-old lad with tattoos all over, that people feared.
-Li worked for Ming and was the head of the opium trade tong called the Bai Duck Tong.
-Li did all the dirty work for Ming and was paid generously to offer Ming protection.
-The term tong, meaning a hall or a meeting place, referred to secret societies or fraternal organizations that were initially organized in their early days in the 17th century as charitable organizations to protect Chinese immigrants from lawless members of their own society as well as discrimination and criminal acts by the white population.
+The term tong, meaning a hall or a meeting place, referred to secret societies or fraternal organizations that were initially organized in their early days in the seventeenth century as charitable organizations to protect Chinese immigrants from lawless members of their own society as well as discrimination and criminal acts by the white population.
 Gradually over time, new, specialized tongs of merchants, craftsmen and tradesmen developed, followed by societies of organized criminals involved in specialized activities such as gambling and opium.
-Criminal tong derived revenues from prostitution, such as from Madam Liang’s parlor, and selling protection to Chinese merchants.
-There were several tongs during this time in San Francisco Chinatown, giving rise to several territorial and operational feuds resulting in violent clashes.
+I had learned from other girls that the criminal tong derived revenues from prostitution, such as from Madam Liang’s parlor, and selling protection to Chinese merchants.
+There were several tongs at the moment in San Francisco Chinatown, giving rise to several territorial and operational feuds resulting in violent clashes.

 Suddenly several men barged in with knives, hatchet and guns.
 I froze.
 The other girls screamed.
 These men were from the Wah Sing Tong.
 They were in a bitter feud with the Bai Duck Tong.
 Wah Song, the leader of the Wah Sing Tong, slapped Madam Liang then pointed a gun at Li, as Li pointed his gun back at Song.
 Li pushed Ming out of the door with two escorts.
 Madam Liang looked to Ming with pleading eyes, imploring him to take her with him.
 Ming did not once look back, devastating Madam Liang.